5 Day Austria Itinerary: Two Of The Best Cities

-Austria is one of the most beautiful countries I have ever traveled to, and all the cities and towns in the country are so unique.
+Austria is one of the most beautiful countries I have traveled to, and one of the things I love most is how different each place feels.
+Vienna and Salzburg could not be more different, and smaller places like Hallstatt feel like a completely different side of the country.
 I think the perfect amount of time to spend in the country, especially for a first time visitor, is to follow a 5 day Austria itinerary.

 Published: February 14, 2025